senaite/senaite.core/bika/lims/tests/doctests/ARAnalysesField.rst

 But what happens if the Interim Fields of either the Analysis Service or of the Calculation change and the AR is updated with the same Analysis Service?

-Change the Interim Fields of the Calculation:
+Change the Interim Field of the Calculation to `C`:

     >>> calc4.setInterimFields([interim3])
     >>> map(lambda x: x["keyword"], calc4.getInterimFields())
     ['C']

-Change the Interim Fields of the Analysis Service:
+Change the Interim Fields of the Analysis Service to `D`:

     >>> analysisservice4.setInterimFields([interim4])
     >>> map(lambda x: x["keyword"], analysisservice4.getInterimFields())